 Elizabeth Street was once a river

 What we know: The originally-named Williams Creek once ran below Elizabeth Street.
 Frequently prone to flooding, in 1972 78.5mm of rain transformed Elizabeth Street into a rapid torrent.
 Now the drain connects to the Yarra slightly to the east of the pedestrian underpass.

 Australia’s first movie studio was run by the Salvation Army

-The first dedicated film studio in Australia remains largely preserved in the Salvation Army building at 69 Bourke Street.
-Named the ‘Limelight Department’, it was responsible for a number of productions including over 300 films.
+Australia’s first film studio remains, largely preserved, in the Salvation Army building on Bourke Street.
+Named the ‘Limelight Department’, it was responsible for many productions including over 300 films.